Thomas T. Chan

 - Successfully prosecuted a breach of computer contract case winning $5 million verdict.
 G-Tech U.S.A., Inc. v.
 AST Computers, Los Angeles Superior Court, Case No. BC 225807.

 - Represented East West Bank in a successful secured transaction funding the production of “American Gun” (2005).

-- Represented Executive Producer Randy Wooten and Orange Dot Entertainment in the production and distribution of the documentary, “The Mars Underground” (2005), a Scot J. Gill film.
+- Represented Executive Producer Randy Wooten in the Ocule Film documentary, "The Mars Underground" (2005), directed by Scot J. Gill.